grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 accelerates when the compact s-shape snaps straight to pick up a prey item.

-A pair of linnets pops up and down in a bush on the left.
+A pair of Linnets pop up and down in a bush on the left.
 There is great excitement at the appearance of a water vole in a nearby channel.
 Thinking about it, this perhaps isn't a great surprise.
-WWT Arundel is only a few miles down the river Arun from here, and on a previous visit I'd happily describe that area as overrun with water voles.
+WWT Arundel is only a few miles down the river Arun from here and, on a previous visit, I'd easily describe that area as overrun with water voles.
 One would hope that the population would spread around a bit!

 We hang here too long for my liking; the available birding is exhausted very soon after my limited food supply.
-I suppose that's my fault for not bringing a more diverse set of snacks.
+I suppose that's my fault for not bringing a more bountiful set of snacks.
 I take the opportunity to execute a sneaky wee while the rest of the group finishes up.